-Buying a top of the line rocker, you would expect it to be the best in every category, right?
+Buying a top-of-the-line rocker, you would expect it to be the best in every category, right?
 Unfortunately, the 4moms rockaRoo sometimes makes loud, clicking noises that many parents found to be a nuisance.
 If you have an easily startled baby, you may want to steer clear of this rocker.

-Have to buy infant insert separately
+Have to buy an infant insert separately

 The rockaRoo itself does not provide sufficient support for newborns.
 The separately sold infant insert is essential to keep your newborn from sliding down and slumping forward.
 Especially if you have a smaller newborn, you might not be able to put them in the swing comfortably without the infant insert.